 •Help PON reach new audiences of negotiation practitioners and students through workshops, seminars, and other educational activities.

-Pedagogy @ PON publishes a free, monthly e-newsletter, Teaching Negotiation, which highlights current research, new teaching materials, and upcoming events, as well as offering a discussion forum for negotiation and dispute resolution instructors.
+Pedagogy @ PON publishes a free, weekly e-newsletter, Teaching Negotiation, which highlights current research, new teaching materials, and upcoming events, as well as offering a discussion forum for negotiation and dispute resolution instructors.
 The discussion forums can be found through LinkedIn and Facebook.